abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/jobshop_def_data.rst

     468
     54 79 16 66 58

-0 is the number of the first job.
+0 is the id or index of the first job.
 The next number is not important for the job-shop problem.
-The last line contains numbers corresponding to processing times.
+The numbers in the last line correspond to processing times.
 We use the trick to assign these times to machines 0, 1, 2 and so on.
 So job 0 is actually

 ..  math::

     [(0,54), (1,79), (2,16), (3,66), (4,58)]

-..  only:: draft

-    Because of this trick, one can not easily define our problem instance above and we don't try to.
+Because of this trick, one can not easily define our problem instance above in this format and we don't attempt to do it.

-You can find all you ever wanted to know and more about this format in [Taillard1993]_.
+You can find anything you ever wanted to know and more about this format in [Taillard1993]_.

 ..
 [Taillard1993] Taillard, E., 1993. *Benchmarks for basic scheduling problems*,
     European Journal of Operational Research, Elsevier, vol. 64(2), pages 278-285, January.